Being named an executor of a will is a big responsibility.

 - Insurance information, such as the life insurance policy, home insurance policy or vehicle insurance policy

-- Business information, such as incorporation documents, the business license, shareholder agreements, etc.
+- Business information, such as incorporation documents, business licenses, shareholder agreements, etc.

-- Memberships or accounts information, such as any passwords or account numbers.
+- Memberships or account information, such as any passwords or account numbers.

 - Employment or pension information, such as any employment contracts, pension statements, employment insurance records, etc.